edipascale/PLACeS/README.md

 It was written for academic purposes and it's most likely unfit for usage in any production environment.

-The project requires Boost libraries version 1.53.0 and BOOST.LOG.
+The project requires Boost libraries version 1.54.0.
 It was tested only Ubuntu and Debian, both 32 and 64 bit.

 The source is currently being released mainly as a proof of concept;